Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 The core of Featuretools is Deep Feature Synthesis (DFS), which is actually a Feature Engineering method.
 It makes it possible to build new features out of both single and multiple DataFrames.
 By using Feature primitives on the Entity-relationships in an EntitySet, DFS creates features.
 These primitives are frequently used to manually generate features.
 The original “mean” function, for instance, would determine the mean of a variable at the aggregate level.
 Example reproduced from Official [Feature Tools Quick Start](https://featuretools.alteryx.com/en/stable/).

+## SAFE

+Scalable Automatic Feature Engineering with autofeat is an alternative available in R echosystem.

 ## Conclusions
 Like many topics in machine learning, automated feature engineering with featuretools is a complicated concept built on simple ideas.
 Using concepts of entitysets, entities, and relationships, featuretools can perform deep feature synthesis to create new features.
 Deep feature synthesis in turn stacks feature primitives — aggregations, which act across a one-to-many relationship between tables, and transformations, functions applied to one or more columns in a single table — to build new features from multiple tables.